< Go to Fleece Jackets - Women's

 Style & Fit

 Although this pullover may have the lounge-ability of a sweatshirt, it has a slim fit.
 The cut of the kangaroo pouch helps accentuate the pullover's feminine lines and the small chest pocket (not quite big enough for iPhone) adds a stylish element.
 The snaps on the fleece's collar also add a fun and different element to the fleece, as most jackets or pullovers use a zipper, but they are more difficult to use while riding a bike or rock climbing, for example.
 Overall, our testers agreed that this fleece is just plain cute and fits great.

 While this cozy fleece is not suitable for technical adventures like multi-pitch rock climbing or heavy cardio activity where breathability is key, this model is great for light hiking, yard work on a chilly day, or just general around-town use.
 For a jacket that's also great to wear around town, but looks a little classier, you might want to consider the Patagonia Better Sweater Jacket - Women's.

 Priced in the mid-range of the fleeces we reviewed, the Patagonia Re-Tool Snap-T Pullover doesn't provide as much versatility for your dollar.
 However, if you're looking for a fleece that will keep you warm and cozy that still has multiple outdoor applications, it might be just the piece for you.

-The Full-Zip Re-Tool Jacket, $149, is the full-zip version, while the Re-Tool Hoody $139, is the hooded version.
+The Full-Zip Re-Tool Jacket, $149, is the full-zip version, while the Re-Tool Full-Zip Hoody $159, is the full-zip, hooded version.
 This fleece also comes in girls' versions and in a beanie version.

 — Amanda Fenn